 In Wipeout 3, it was both easy to use AND an instant kill.
 Elimination contests came down to how many plasma bolts you got.
 Luckily, elimination mode was revamped in later games, though Pulse has an overpowered unlimited duration leech beam in eliminator mode.

 Blood Sport: Well, you have weapons.
-The rest follows.
+What comes next should be expected.
 (Unless you're playing the original game, in which the weapons merely slowed opponents down.)
 In Eliminator mode, players must eliminate a select number of opponents before the race ends.

 The energy shield.
-Time it correctly and you will make it through the Quake unharmed... and if you do, everyone around you (and in front!) gets blasted senseless, leaving you with a chance to take the lead.
+Time it correctly and you will make it through the Quake unharmed... and if you do, everyone around you (and in front of you if you're right in front of the Quake user) gets knocked senseless, leaving you with a chance to take the lead.
 Every bit as good as shooting that quake yourself!

-The Cameo: If you look carefully at futuristic car sequence of Wipeout 2048's opening cinematic, you'll spot some Motorstorm cars.
-They're from games made by Evolution Studio which is one of Playstation exclusive developers much like what Studio Liverpool is.
+The Cameo: If you look carefully during the futuristic car sequence in Wipeout 2048's opening cinematic, you'll spot some MotorStorm cars.
+MotorStorm is made by Evolution Studios, a PlayStation-exclusive developer that is very similar to Studio Liverpool - enough that several ex-Liverpool veterans jumped to Evolution when Studio Liverpool was shut down.

 Canon Discontinuity: Wipeout Fusion was poorly received among the series fan base due to changes in gameplay, the removal of teams dating back to the original game, and lackluster visual design (being the first entry without The Designers Republic's input).
 The backstory to Pure undid most of these changes, attributing the excesses of Fusion to Executive Meddling and the placement of profit over ethics.

-Cold War: The American (Auricom) and Russian (Qirex) teams are in perpetual rivalry.
+Cold War: The American (Auricom) and Russian (Qirex) teams are in perpetual rivalry due to conflicting ideals that came from their founders.

 The Computer Is a Cheating Bastard: Rubberbanding AI ensures you will never win a race by more than a few seconds.
 In tournaments, the same opponent will always finish all races in first place, unless you finish first in which case he gets a guaranteed second (barring some highly focused strategic weapon play on the player's part)